Collaboration and Communication

 • Partnerships with companies and local workers to build and maintain toilets or latrines

-• Collaboration with local government to establish best practices in dealing with human waste
+• Collaboration with local governments to establish best practices in dealing with human waste

 • Research and learning activities